ArcticZeroo/frozor-commands/README.md

 class SpeedCommand extends Command{
     constructor(){
-        super('speed', ['ping', 'speedtest', 'pingtest], 'See how long it takes to process a command!')
+        super('speed', ['ping', 'speedtest', 'pingtest'], 'See how long it takes to process a command!')
     }

     run(message, bot, extra){